 Furthermore, the analysis of these works do not consider the multi-hop nature of flows.
 They consider the traffic load (queue length) independently while the inherent traffic correlation among neighboring nodes is ignored.
 Similar to [10], they take the arrived traffic as the traffic demand.
-We will discuss this ignored issue which we call "traffic dependency" in the later section.
+We will discuss this ignored issue in the later section of "traffic dependency".

 No matter which approach is concerned, the purpose is to efficiently utilize the spectrum resource.
-The reason of collecting the neighbors' information is to let each node efficiently share the spectrum resource.
+The reason of the collection of neighbors' information is to let each node efficiently share the spectrum resource.
 For multi-hop wireless networks, only neighbors' traffic load information is not enough for the ideal spectrum usage allocation.